hwayne/learntla-v2/docs/beginner/functions.rst

   ..
 Max(DOMAIN seq)

 Here's the punchline: *both sequences and structures are just syntactic sugar*.
-TLA+ has only two "real" collections: sets and `functions`.
+TLA+ has only two "real" collections: sets and functions.
 Sequences and structures are both particular classes of functions, the ones that we as programmers are most familiar with.
 It's time to finally introduce the true data type.

 .. _functions:
+.. _function:

 Functions
 ===============

 First of all, throw away the programming definition of "function".
 The closest thing TLA+ has to a programmatic function are operators.
-A :dfn:`function` follows the *mathematical* definition, a a mapping of values in one set to another set.
+A :dfn:`function` follows the *mathematical* definition, a mapping of values in one set to another set.

 ::